 The ferry man used a metal hook and a cable to pull the boat across and as I stood watching he motioned for me to grab a hook and help him out.
 I was more than happy to work side by side with this North Korean ferry man to reach my destination.
 The cost of the ferry was 500 won, about half a Euro.

 One other note about Abai is that it is famous for something called the Abai Sundae.
 Don’t expect ice cream though, it’s made of squid intestines, pig blood, kimchi and other things I chose not to eat, but the girl who recommended Sokcho told me it was one of the most delicious things in South Korea.
-In this case, I chose to avoid pork like a good Muslim should.
+In this case, I chose to avoid not take her advice.